 As digital publishers keep striving to save time and make money, they are taking a closer look at the value their ad technology partners bring to the table.

-A recent AdExchanger article offered a detailed view covering the publishers’ quest for partners that drive both yield and engagement, as well as the trend for slimming down tech stacks, stating: “the pendulum is swinging away from complicated setups.
+A recent AdExchanger article offered a detailed view covering the publishers’ quest for partners that drive both yield and engagement, as well as the trend for slimming down ad technology stacks, stating: “the pendulum is swinging away from complicated setups.
 Publishers are finding they can remove ad tech partners with little effect on their bottom line.”

 So, how should publishers evaluate the value of their supply partners?

-To answer it, we reached out to some of our top publishers for their opinions and polled our ad ops team for their top tips and advice on how publishers can better manage ad inventory and evaluate tech.
+We reached out to some of our top publishers for their opinions and polled our ad ops team for their top tips and advice on how publishers can better manage ad inventory and evaluate tech.

-1) Take the reins on analysis
+1) Take the Reins on Analysis

 The first step towards gaining control over inventory monetization — and ad quality — is obtaining a complete view of partner performance.
 And this makes robust reporting vital.